 - IPS panel provides beautiful colors and viewing angles

-The 34-inch span across its diagonal is measured with a 21:9 aspect ratio, making it the same height as the Swift but almost a third again as wide.
-The 3440 x 1440 native resolution isn’t as demanding on the GPU as a move up to 4K would be, but I would argue that it’s a far more dramatic change to your gaming experience.
-For the better.
+The 34-inch span across its diagonal is measured with a 21:9 aspect ratio (even though it's technically 21.5:9).
+It's the same height as the XB270HU but almost a third again as wide.
+The native resolution is a nice compromise as well, since it's not as demanding as 4K.
+More importantly, it's a dramatic change to your gaming experience—in a good way.

 How we test gaming monitors and others we tested

 The search for the best gaming monitor is a tough challenge.
 There's no perfect screen, and there's a whole lot of exciting new technology being squeezed into current monitors, so finding a panel that combines everything is an impossible mission.
 A mission so impossible (because 70’s TV shows have taught us there are gradations of impossibility), we might need to get Leonard Nimoy and Tom Cruise on the case.